AdamStelmaszczyk/adamstelmaszczyk.github.io/about.md

    TODO: Jagodziński's 2021 _Deep Neuroevolution: Training Neural Networks Using a Matrix-Free Evolution Strategy_

 3. "There is model-based reinforcement learning, so let's do model-based evolution strategies".
-Building an approximate model during the evolutionary search, e.g. to have a faster/cheaper simulator or to improve the search.
+Building an approximate model during the evolutionary search, e.g. to improve it or to have a faster (but approximate) simulator (["dreaming"](https://worldmodels.github.io/).

 4. "Higher abstraction layer".
 From the lowest layer we have: hardware, programming languages, machine learning... maybe we could add something useful on top?